-- 165. The NRLMG has considered a proposal by the Otago Rock Lobster Industry Association. - 166.
-The proposal was submitted to the MFish internal prioritisation process in 2005.
+- The NRLMG considered a proposal by the Otago Rock Lobster Industry Association and it was submitted to the MFish internal prioritisation process in 2005.
 The proposal met prioritisation criteria but failed to progress due to insufficient resources being available to MFish to run all regulatory proposals under consideration.
+CRA 7 Industry representatives subsequently spoke to the Minister on this matter. - Industry representatives then brought the proposal back to the NRLMG with the intention of getting it back into the 2007 MFish internal prioritisation process.